Nick Carraway: Inspiration for the character

-Fitzgerald's wife Zelda Sayre doubted his heterosexuality and asserted that he was a closeted homosexual.
-Zelda belittled him with homophobic slurs and alleged that Fitzgerald and Ernest Hemingway engaged in sexual relations.
-This accusation possibly stemmed from Hemingway examining Fitzgerald's genitalia in a Paris restroom after Zelda taunted him over his penis size.
-After the 1964 publication of A Moveable Feast in which Hemingway described Fitzgerald's genitalia as normal, both Fitzgerald's mistress Sheilah Graham and acquaintance Arnold Gingrich, "who once saw Fitzgerald with his bathrobe open," likewise stated that it was normal, lending credence to Hemingway's claim that Zelda sought to destroy her husband with unfounded attacks.
-Such incidents strained the Fitzgeralds' marriage at the time of the novel's publication.

 Although Fitzgerald's sexuality remains a subject of scholarly debate, (Note: Fessenden (2005) argues that Fitzgerald struggled with his sexual orientation.
-In contrast, Bruccoli (2002) insists that "anyone can be called a latent homosexual, but there is no evidence that Fitzgerald was ever involved in a homosexual attachment".) such biographical details lent credence to scholarly interpretations that his fictional characters such as Nick Carraway, Jordan Baker and others are either gay or bisexual surrogates.
-Scholars have particularly focused on Fitzgerald's statement in a 1935 letter to acquaintance Laura Guthrie that his mind was "half feminine".
-Although "born masculine," Fitzgerald stated that he was "half feminine—at least my mind is...
+In contrast, Bruccoli (2002) insists that "anyone can be called a latent homosexual, but there is no evidence that Fitzgerald was ever involved in a homosexual attachment".) such biographical details lent credence to scholarly interpretations that his fictional characters such as Nick Carraway, Jordan Baker, and others are gay or bisexual surrogates.
+Scholars particularly focus on Fitzgerald's description of his mind in a 1935 letter as "half feminine".
+Although "born masculine," Fitzgerald described himself as "half feminine—at least my mind is...
 Even my feminine characters are feminine Scott Fitzgeralds."

 Fictional character biography

 In my younger and more vulnerable years my father gave me some advice that I've been turning over in my mind ever since.
 "Whenever you feel like criticising any one," he told me, "just remember that all the people in this world haven't had the advantages that you've had."